 Electrical Engineering Technology (EET) is a technological field requiring the application of scientific and engineering knowledge and methods, combined with technical skills, in support of engineering activities.

 Environmental Sciences is an applied science designed to study interactions among biological, chemical and physical components of the environment.

 Recent outbreaks of food borne disease and concern for safe food products for consumers is driving the market for individuals with a degree in Food Science Technology.

 Geology is the study of the Earth, its materials, and its processes.
 It concerns itself with solving basic scientific problems and utilizing knowledge of the Earth for the benefit of society.

 This minor in the context of engineering experiences and with a focus on cultural learning will create a pathway for students to develop cultural and language skills desired by our regional employers.

-The Health Informatics programs prepares students to use Information Systems and Health Information Technology to design, evaluate, adopt, and apply technology-based innovations in healthcare delivery, management, and research.
+The Bachelor of Science in Health Informatics prepares students to use Information Systems and Health Information Technology (HIT) to design, evaluate, adopt, and apply technology-based innovations in healthcare delivery, management, and research.

 The Integrated Engineering major is offered through a novel engineering education program, unique to Minnesota State Mankato.